Developer Guide

 - The current implementation of

-) to allow users to delete the policy attached to a client, and restrict the user from using the default values in theedit
+policydelete) to allow users to delete the policy attached to a client, and restrict the user from using the default values in theeditcommand

 - The current implementation of